nawalhasan/CEU_DE1-SQL-KNIME/Term-Project-1/README.md

 ### Q2.
 What is the revenue made by US, Germany, and Hungary in the given years?
 ### Q3.
 Which tracks were popular, and which were unpopular?
 ### Q4.
 Return 10 tracks with a revenue of less than 5$
 ### Q5.
-What was the date on which maximum revenue was made by the store and for which album?
+What was the date on which maximum revenue was made by the store?

 # 5. PRACTISE CODES